barondandi/install-hexo/README.md

 # install-hexo
 Blog on GitHub with Hexo and Icarus theme

-> I wanted to create a simple blog for documentation and how-to I would be writing in markup language, as GitHub repositories.
+> I wanted to create a simple blog for documentation and how-to tutorials.
+I would be writing in markup language, as GitHub repositories.
 I would also like to have automated the posting dates, menus, tags, navigation and adapted view for mobile devices.

 I will not be thorough, just dot the guidelines, and changes I had to make to the References below, due to updated software and my specific Linux host OS (Fedora 23).
 For additional information, links are provided in each chapter.